iPSC - Dopaminergic Neurons

-Custom Differentiation Service for iPSC-derived Dopaminergic Neurons: We can direct differentiaion of your control/ patient/ engineered iPSC lines into functional dopaminergic neurons, including full characterization of the cell lines.
+Custom Differentiation Service for iPSC-derived Dopaminergic Neurons: Applied StemCell provides directed differentiation of your control/ patient/ engineered iPSC lines into functional dopaminergic neurons, including full characterization of the cell lines.

 Shaltouki, A., Sivapatham, R., Pei, Y., Gerencser, A. A., Momčilović, O., Rao, M. S., & Zeng, X. (2015).
 Mitochondrial alterations by PARKIN in dopaminergic neurons using PARK2 patient-specific and PARK2 knockout isogenic iPSC lines.
 Stem cell reports, 4(5), 847-859.

 Efthymiou, A. G., Steiner, J., Pavan, W. J., Wincovitch, S., Larson, D. M., Porter, F. D., ... & Malik, N. (2015).
 Rescue of an in vitro neuron phenotype identified in Niemann-Pick disease, type C1 induced pluripotent stem cell-derived neurons by modulating the WNT pathway and calcium signaling.
 Stem cells translational medicine, 4(3), 230-238.

 Efthymiou, A., Shaltouki, A., Steiner, J. P., Jha, B., Heman-Ackah, S. M., Swistowski, A., ... & Malik, N. (2014).
 Functional screening assays with neurons generated from pluripotent stem cell–derived neural stem cells.
 Journal of biomolecular screening, 19(1), 32-43.